 - "Privatisation threatens rural post offices."
 This was a better argument and much will eventually depend on whether post offices continue to provide cost-effective access to Royal Mail services.
 The post office network was not being privatised, and (despite their name) post offices these days do not do much postal business.
 They mainly provide other government services, such as paying pensions and benefits.
 Plenty of other places sell basic stamps, for instance.
 All will be well for a good many years as Royal Mail signed a 10 year exclusivity agreement with Post Office Ltd in 2012.
 However, after 2022, Royal Mail may find a less expensive way of offering packet and Special Delivery services, at which point the government may need to decide whether - and to what extent - to subsidise post offices.

 - "Privatisation may one day lead to the Treasury deciding to impose 20% VAT on 'the price of a stamp', just as VAT is added to the prices charged by Royal Mail's current rivals."
 There may be something in this concern (that first class stamp prices, for instance, might rise from 60p to 72p).
-But it hardly seems fair that Royal Mail should continue for ever to benefit from what is in effect a significant subsidy.
-And the arrival of email etc means that voters are nowadays much less concerned about postal prices, so the change my one day be politically palatable.
+But it hardly seems fair that Royal Mail should continue for ever to benefit from what is in effect a significant anti-competitive subsidy.
+And the arrival of email etc means that voters are nowadays much less concerned about postal prices, so the change may one day become politically palatable.